 Students taking their classes solely online are not eligible to apply for a student visa.
 International students who are taking classes 100 percent online would still need to apply for admissions as an international student, but are not required to submit additional information forms.

-- Hold a bachelor’s degree with a GPA of 2.75 or better, including all grades on repeated courses – OR – hold a bachelor’s degree with a GPA of 3.0 or better in the last 60 hours of undergraduate work
+- Hold a bachelor’s degree with an overall GPA of 2.75 or better, including all grades on repeated courses – OR – hold a bachelor’s degree with an overall GPA of 3.0 or better in the last 60 hours of undergraduate work

 - A score of 550 on the paper-based Test of English as a Foreign Language (TOEFL), a score of 79 on the iBT TOEFL or a minimum score of 6.5 on the Academic Module of the IELTS.

 - An essay of no more than 750 words discussing an important issue of national or homeland security